 Parents and children can become separated for a variety of reasons.
 A parent may struggle with addiction, or experience mental illness.
-In some cases, parents have incidents of abusing or neglecting their child, which lead to a temporary placement of the child with another caretaker.
+In some cases, parents have incidents of abusing or neglecting their child, which leads to a temporary placement of the child with another caretaker.
 Or, parents may be separated or divorced, and financial or custody-related circumstances lead to extended time away.
 In some cases, the separation is the result of the child wishing to no longer see a parent, typically when there is divorce and court-mandated visitation.

-When parents are unable to care for a child, the child may be living with another family member, foster parent or residential setting.
+When parents are unable to care for a child, the child may be living with another family member, foster parent, or residential setting.
 In some cases, they live with one parent but have not had visitation or time with the other for months or years.

 Whenever possible, courts and professionals encourage the reunification of the child with both parents of origin (meaning both biological or legally adoptive parents).
 Ideally, all efforts are taken to safely unite the parent and child.
-The goal is usually to do this as quickly as possible, so that there’s minimal interruption to the family bond.
+The goal is usually to do this as quickly as possible so that there’s minimal interruption to the family bond.

 Movies and media can sometimes make it seem like any parent found to neglect or abuse a child is unfit to parent forever.
 However, parents that express regret for their past behaviors and engage in treatment for addiction or mental illness, or attend classes on safe parenting, can, in time, earn back the trust of the child and the support of social services.
 This is the more common set of circumstances that ultimately drive families to seek out reunification therapy.
 However, as noted above, separated families can also be required to attend reunification therapy by judges if the children refuse to see one of their parents.

 Reunification therapy doesn’t necessarily refer to one specific therapy modality, as a variety of counseling techniques may be used.
-It typically involves some type of family model that incorporates support for both the parent and child, and helps them communicate better and build back trust.
-The therapy itself works in conjunction with broader interventions, meant to make the ultimate goal of intervention successful.
+It typically involves some type of family model that incorporates support for both the parent and child and helps them communicate better and build back trust.
+The therapy itself works in conjunction with broader interventions, meant to make the ultimate goal of the intervention successful.

 The following processes may all be part of the reunification process: